HackYourFuture/post-grad-ed/Week1/README.md

 ## 2. TA1 Code

 At the end of the week, share the code and deployed app with your mentor and group on Slack.
-Be sure to get feedback (or a code review) on the work you've done.
+Be sure to test the app before sharing it!
+Finally, don't forget to ask for feedback (or a code review) from your mentor.
 That's the best way to improve your skills.

 ## 3. Video 1